top of page

 This episode takes us into historic Deseronto, Ontario - Named after Captain John Odeserundiye, an ancestor of Andrew's who reached out during the sensory deprivation session.
 We spent the night uncovering attempted possession, demonic intentions, and even contacting spirits that communicated during the open spirit box session they had done time at the Kingston Penitentiary.

-John Deseronto.jpg
+John Deseronto

 Subscribe to Our Website